Concealed Handgun Carry FAQs

 Question: How do I check on the status of my license?

-Answer: An applicant may contact the Special Investigations Division by telephone or e-mail to inquire on the status of their application.
+Answer: An applicant may contact the Concealed Carry Unit Division by telephone or e-mail to inquire on the status of their application.
 Agents may provide the information to the applicant after the applicant has supplied sufficient identifiers such as address, social security number, DOB, etc. However, if at any time there is a problem with your application, a letter will be sent to your provided mailing address detailing the situation.
 Top of Page

 Question: Do I have to be licensed to have a concealed loaded handgun inside my vehicle?